nixworks/public/news/2006/12/5/index.md

 ##### Yury Chaika
 ### [ Yury Chaika, the Prosecutor General of Russia, has stated that Russia will not extradite any suspects in the radioactive poisoning death of Alexander Litvinenko. ](/news/2006/12/5/yury-chaika-the-prosecutor-general-of-russia-has-stated-that-russia-will-not-extradite-any-suspects-in-the-radioactive-poisoning-death-of.md)
-_Context: Alexander Litvinenko, Yury Chaika, extradition, Prosecutor General of Russia, murder of Russian spy Alexander Litvinenko, Russia_
+_Context: extradition, Prosecutor General of Russia, murder of Russian spy Alexander Litvinenko, Yury Chaika, Russia, Alexander Litvinenko_

 ##### Senate Armed Services Committee
 ### [ The United States Senate Committee on Armed Services unanimously approves the nomination of Robert Gates to be the next United States Secretary of Defense. ](/news/2006/12/5/the-united-states-senate-committee-on-armed-services-unanimously-approves-the-nomination-of-robert-gates-to-be-the-next-united-states-secre.md)